Wordpress theme deployment guide

 This guide will walk you through deploying a WordPress theme to your server.
 There’s various ways to do this, in this case we’re going to assumed there’s already a WordPress installation on your server, and you have a Git repository containing your WordPress theme which you’d like to upload and publish.

 Deploying with Launchdeck

-Launchdeck is an automated deployment tool that allows you to easily deploy applications and sites to your servers.
-You can write config files, define custom commands and deploy automatically whenever you push.
+Launchdeck is an automated code deployment tool that allows you to easily deploy code to your servers.
+You can write configuration files, define custom commands and deploy automatically whenever you push.

 Our basic plan is free - including all our features and allows you to deploy 1 project unlimited times a day!